What Is Encryption

 Use encrypted email services

-Along with using E2EE apps, you may opt to use encrypted email services.
+Along with using E2EE apps, you may want to use encrypted email services.

-There are lots of encrypted email services such as ProtonMail and Tutanota offering you different types of protection from heavily encrypted emails to temporary email addresses to “burner” emails that delete themselves in a short period after being read.
+There are a lot of services such as ProtonMail and Tutanota offering you different types of protection from temporary email addresses to “burner” emails that delete themselves in a short period after being read.

 Given the natural vulnerability of emails to interception, using encrypted email services is highly recommended.